swiftlang/swift-package-manager/Documentation/PackageManagerCommunityProposal.md

 The index could also act as a naming authority, designating certain packages with canonical names.

-However, a centralized index has a responsibility to ensure the integrity of packages, the security of identities, and the availability of resources.
+As a naming authority and software distributor, a centralized index would have a responsibility to ensure the integrity of packages, the security of identities, and the availability of resources, as well as the ability to revoke fraudulent or malicious packages.

 We would like to provide a package index in the future, and are investigating possible solutions.